Top 10 Beaches In The Whitsundays

 10. Boathaven Beach

-Boathaven Beach is the main swimming beach found in the town of Airlie Beach.
+Last but not least on our list of the best beaches in the Whitsundays is Boathaven Beach.
+This is the main swimming beach found in the town of Airlie Beach.
 It has a stinger net and a large area for relaxing and enjoying the beautiful view!
-It’s within walking distance all hotels and hostels in Airlie and is a great way to spend an afternoon.
+It’s within walking distance of all the best hotels and hostels in Airlie Beach and is a great way to spend an afternoon.
 Bring along an eskie and beach umbrella and look forward to a day spent enjoying the Whitsunday sun.

 Looking for ways to visit these amazing beaches in the Whitsundays?
-Live chat to our friendly travel experts for more information!
+Live chat with our friendly travel experts for more information!